CEOs get the board they deserve! Harsh, but true.

 - The institutional stage, where staff and board achieve integration

-The esteemed Karl Mathiason, III first crafted these stages; I was fortunate to be his student.
+The esteemed Karl Mathiason, III first crafted these stages.
 Karl was clear: You need heavy-lifters to progress through each stage.

 Boards are about heavy lifting, yet many board members can be characterized as the opposite.